Naw-R/CART-253/Projects/2-Mod-Jam/frogfrogfrog/README.md

 - **Timer:** A 40-second countdown adds urgency to the gameplay.
 - **Difficulty Adjustment:** Fly speed increases every 3 flies to increase challenge.
 - **Moving Clouds:** Animated clouds in the background for visual appeal.
+- **Keyboard Controls:** Frog movement with arrow keys and A/D keys; tongue launch with the spacebar.
+- **Mouse Control Tracking:** Added logic to track recent mouse movement for smoother interaction.